Share this publication

 Cadiz Carnival Parades – “Cabalgatas”

-The second parade – Cabalgata del Humor (Humour Parade) takes place on the last Sunday.
+The second parade – Cabalgata del Humor (Humour Parade) takes place on the last Sunday of carnival.
 It moves through the historic centre of Cadiz, with the liveliest display of fancy dress and most incredible street participation you could hope for.

 Before Carnival begins the different musical groups begin rehearsals which starts getting everyone excited about carnival.
 A few years ago, some clubs began organising open-air gastronomic street events to present their groups to the public so they could play their repertoire of humorous songs in public.